Pradyumn23/bulletproof-next-app-data/data/2021-august-18-Introduction to MAchine Learning.md

 There are two broad types of Machine Learning.
 Supervised Learning: Supervised learning is the machine learning task of learning a function that maps an input to an output based on example input-output pairs.
+In the sense, that through the example data the algorith will learn to map inputs to a outputs.

+There afr etwo types of Supervised learning:
+Regression problem: where the output is real valued function
+Classification: Where the output is discrete value.

-In the sense, that through the example data the algorith will learn to map inputs to a outputs Unsupervised learning:Unsupervised learning is a type of machine learning in which the algorithm is not provided with any pre-assigned labels or scores for the training data.
+Unsupervised learning:Unsupervised learning is a type of machine learning in which the algorithm is not provided with any pre-assigned labels or scores for the training data.
 As a result, unsupervised learning algorithms must first self-discover any naturally occurring patterns in that training data set